saurav193/capstone_BIBA/doc/internal_report.md

 leakage.
 Moreover, we could not use an off-the-shelf time-series cross-validator because the number of observations for each month was inconsistent.
 As a result, we had to create our own implementation of nested cross-validation.
+With a validation RMSE value of 176, it did not outperform the off-the-shelf regression models mentioned above.

 #### Mixed effects

-Since not all the playgrounds appeared to behave the same (for example a playground in South of the US may have more visits in December than in summer because winter is not very cold, while summer is very hot), but there where not enough observations per playground and too many playgrounds to run a different model for each playground, we decided to implement mixed linear models.
-The way we did it is that we clustered the playgrounds using some similarities and then the model used fit a regression hyperplane on the whole data.
-Once we have this hyperplane, for each different hyperplan, the model adds a constant to it, so that there is one regression hyperplan per cluster.
-Through this, the regression plan of one cluster depends on the regression plan of another cluster, but each cluster still have it’s own equation, so the model is less geenric, more specific to a given playground.
+We assumed that not every playground observes the same behaviour with respect to visits.
+For example, playgrounds located in warmer climates may observe more visits in the spring or fall because it is unpleasantly hot in the summer.
+Meanwhile, playgrounds located in cooler climates may observe more visits in the summer because it is too cold to play outside in the winter.
+We could have fit a unique regression surface to observations derived from each playground, but it would have been unreasonable to create 2506 models and impossible to predict `unacast_session_count` for new playgrounds.
+A reasonable solution to incorporating these across-group differences was to build mixed effects models.
+We grouped the playgrounds using a specific characteristic and then fit a regression surface.
+However, each group was allowed to have its own intercept.
+As a result, information was shared across the groups to determine the regression surface, but the generated model was less generic than a pooled regression model.

-We build mixed effects models using both R (using `lmer` function) and Python (`smf` function from the `statsmodels.formula.api` library).
+We build these models using both R (using `lmer` function) and Python (`smf` function from the `statsmodels.formula.api` library).

-In R, we tried to cluster the data using the `state`, the `climate`, the `density_class` and the `income_class`.
-No improvement compared to before, validation RMSE around 200 and validation MAE around 100.
-We also tried to run K-means with 2 then 4 clusters, and use those clusters to run the mixed effects model.
-In this case, we have to highlight that a same playground may have values in different months.
-We decided to use K-means just to see if the results were significantly better, and digg more into this problem if this was the case.
 Unfortunately, this didn’t improve neither our RMSE (200) nor our MAE (100).

+In R, we grouped the observations using levels of categorical variables (i.e. `state`, `climate`, `density_class`, `income_class`).
+None of the models outperformed the off-the-shelf regression models mentioned earlier.
+The validation RMSE and MAE values were around 200 and 100, respectively.
+We also applied k-means clustering with *k* = 2, 4 to see if more meaningful groups could be obtained.
+However, it should be mentioned that, with this grouping strategy, observations from the same playground could have been placed in different clusters.
+Unfortunately, implementing the new grouping strategy resulted in the same validation RMSE and MAE values as described earlier.

-Runing Mixed effects model on Python was more of a trouble, because in contrary to R, the function in Python doesn’t have an arugment that allows you to drop the columns that make the algorithm not converging.
+Building a mixed effects model in Python was troublesome because the `smf` function did not have an argument that enabled automatic dropping of columns that made the algorithm not converge.
+To compensate, we had to write a function that dropped these problematic columns.
+Similar to the implementation in R, observations were grouped using levels of categorical variables (i.e. `climate`, `density_class`, `income_class`).
-First thing we had to do was to write a function that drops all those columns (see chunk of code starting by \#Find the columns that make the fit function fail).
-Then, we fitted mixed effects models using different clusters (as we did in R).
-The different clusters that we used were defined by the `climate`, the `density_class` and the `income_class` features (all separated in different models).
-We got no improvement here either.
-We got validation RMSE around 200 and validation MAE around 100.
-We then tried to capped the values at 0, so that we won’t have any predicted value that would be negative (as it would make no sense).
-However, this didn’t have much of an impact on the RMSE not on the MAE.
+The results were similar to that of the R implementation with validation RMSE and MAE values of around 200 and 100, respectively.

 #### Tiered approach

 We also considered a tiered approach.
-This model consisted of a classifier which would predict an observation to be either low count or high count.
+This model consisted of a classifier which would predict an observation to be either low count or high count (i.e. below or above 300 sessions).
 Based on that decision, a prediction would be made using a regressor that was trained on low-count or high-count data.

 ## Data product